 Starbursts are magical, aren’t they?

-We’ve all seen them in landscape photographs, and many of you reading this likely understand the concepts behind creating these character-building additions to our photographs.
+We’ve all seen them in landscape photographs.
+And many of you reading this likely understand the concepts behind creating these aesthetically pleasing additions to our landscape images.

 But, for those of you wondering, “how do I do that,” well, keep reading because we’re going to tell you how they can be achieved with just a few simple steps.